palmerwenzel/deep-research-brainlift/docs/tech-stack.md

 - **Overriding Styles:**
   - Avoid heavy customization that negates the benefits of the pre-built accessibility of Shadcn/Radix UI.
 - **Performance Considerations:**
-  - Be mindful of runtime performance when applying many utility classes; use PurgeCSS (or Tailwind’s built-in JIT mode) to remove unused styles.
+  - Be mindful of runtime performance when applying many utility classes; use PurgeCSS (or Tailwind's built-in JIT mode) to remove unused styles.
 - **Responsive Complexity:**
   - Thoroughly test responsive behaviors across devices to ensure consistency.